 Armed with this knowledge, David was now truly ready to bring the Ark to Jerusalem.
 So he put together a new procession, this one prominently featuring the heads of the priestly tribe of Levi, including specifically the members of the family of Kohath (1 Chronicles 15:1-13).
 He even had the Levites handpick the singers and musicians who would be included in the procession (1 Chronicles 15:16-24).
 To further assure that God was pleased with the transporting, David instructed the Kohathites who were carrying the Ark upon their shoulders to take their six openings steps and then stop.
 He then offered up an on-the-spot sacrifice of oxen and fatted sheep before the procession resumed its march (2 Samuel 6:13).
 This was a man who had learned that God’s work must be done in God’s way.

-Now, by way of application to your life, let me ask you something: Did you once pursue a God-appointed goal only to have that goal somehow derailed and aborted?
-Perhaps the derailment was your fault.
-Perhaps it was the fault of someone else.
+Now, by way of application to your life, let me ask you something: Did you once pursue a God-appointed goal only to have that goal somehow derailed?
+Perhaps the derailment was your fault or perhaps it was the fault of someone else.
 Either way the end result was the same as your dream died somewhere on the road between your Abinadab’s house and your Jerusalem.
 For that matter, is some Obed-Edom right now enjoying blessings that God originally intended for you?
 If this description fits you, please hear what I’m about to say: Take the entire situation to God, let Him teach you what you need to know about it, and when the time is right GO GET YOUR ARK.

 And I’ll concede that perhaps that goal that was once approved of God for an earlier season of your life has now vanished, never to return again.
 Sadly, such things happen in this world of heartbreak and loss.
 But then again, maybe, just maybe, God is circling you back around to that goal, and He has had me write this post and you read it because He’s preparing you for that time when He’ll help you go get your Ark.
 That’s a possibility that, at least, merits considerable time in prayer on your part.
 After all, if God still has a potential blessing in play for you, the last thing you want to do is give up on it prematurely.
 Think about it.